ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 > ***3. Take a screenshot when you manage to execute the function.***

 Tip: If your hidden function contains printing - add a newline ending to the string.
-Otherwise it might not be printing anything that can be actually seen - output needs to be flushed.
+Otherwise, it might not be printing anything that can be actually seen - output needs to be flushed.

 ### C) Reproduce the previous with `pwntools`